ibexa/documentation-developer/docs/ibexa_products/headless.md

 You access with any web browser from any platform to a rich back office, the main place to

 - define users and their rights (customers, subscribers, editors, etc.),
-- organize content (content types, fields, tree, tags, languages and more),
+- organize content (content types, fields, tree, tags, languages, and more),
 - edit content in a collaborative workplace with versions and workflows.

-Then, content is available to end users through REST, GraphQL or every output you can imagine like websites or apps.
+Then, content is available to end users through REST, GraphQL, or every output you can imagine like websites or apps.

 ### Technical backstage

-When you have a license, you install Ibexa Headless through Composer on an architecture including at least a web server with PHP and a relational database server (for performance, several bricks can be added to your stack such as a reverse proxy or a search engine).
+When you have a license, you install Ibexa Headless through Composer on an architecture including at least a web server with PHP and a relational database server.
+For performance, several bricks can be added to your stack such as a reverse proxy or a search engine.

-By using a version control system and environment variables, you can deploy your configuration and extensions on several environments including Ibexa Cloud.
+By using a version control system and environment variables, you can deploy your configuration and extensions on several environments including [[= product_name_cloud =]].

-Standard web APIs and Ibexa Connect help, even non-developers, to establish interoperability.
+Standard web APIs and [[= product_name_connect =]] help, even non-developers, to establish interoperability.

 Ibexa Headless is based on Symfony.
 Any Symfony developer, or even PHP developer, can quickly learn how to extend it with the help of an online documentation.